 Parks' act of defiance and the Montgomery bus boycott became important symbols of the movement.
 She became an international icon of resistance to racial segregation.
 She organized and collaborated with civil rights leaders, including Edgar Nixon, president of the local chapter of the NAACP; and Martin Luther King, Jr., a new minister in Montgomery who gained national prominence in the civil rights movement and went on to win a Nobel Peace Prize. (wikipedia)

-How the bus ended up at the Henry Ford Museum
+How the bus got to the Henry Ford Museum

 The bus identification number was not recorded in any official documents when Rosa Parks was arrested, so years later, many museums and organizations were searching for the bus, but no one was quite sure which bus it was.
 When bus #2857 was retired in the early 1970s, Roy H. Summerford of Montgomery bought it.
 At the time, company employees told him that it was the Rosa Parks bus.
 Summerford and his descendants kept the bus in a field and used it to store lumber and tools.
 When Summerford passed away, the bus became the property of his daughter and son-in-law, Vivian and Donnie Williams.
 Although the Williamses knew that this had been identified as the Rosa Parks bus, they had no documents to prove it.